10 Things I Wish I Knew Before Working On My First Set

 Home Screens vs Giant Screens: Can Streaming Platforms Compete with IMAX?

-As a movie lover, you probably enjoy the convenience of watching your favourite movies from home.
+By Aramide Pearce, Public Relations And Communications Executive, Filmhouse Group As a movie lover, you probably enjoy the convenience of watching your favourite movies from home.
 But can it compare to the immersive experience of watching movies on the big screen?
 Here are the pros and cons of watching movies on streaming platforms compared to watching them on the IMAX screen.
 To Stream Or Not To Stream?
 The variety of movies and series available on streaming platforms make them a premium choice for entertainment in Nigeria.
 Compared to the limited number of movies available on IMAX screens, streaming platforms are a better choice for the variety they provide.
 Additionally, for movie enthusiasts with busy schedules, it’s the most convenient option for quick entertainment.
 Considering the affordable subscription plans for streaming platforms here in Nigeria, you may agree that you’ll get more value for your money when you watch movies online.
 Compared to the price of one movie ticket, these platforms win this round in affordability.
 However, IMAX cinemas offer a social experience that brings movie lovers together to share their thoughts and reactions on movies.
 There is still a case for watching movies in cinemas, especially those with IMAX screens.
 With IMAX, you get to watch movies exactly the way the filmmakers intended.
 “With IMAX, you get to watch movies exactly the way the filmmakers intended.”
 Why IMAX is Better Than Streaming Platforms for Movie Lovers IMAX films offer: What’s Showing On IMAX This Month Captain America: Brave New World Experience action like never before as Sam Wilson faces new threats and political turmoil as he forges his legacy as Captain America.
 Showing on IMAX screens in Lagos this February 14th.
 Where To Experience The IMAX Screen In Lagos Planning a movie night?
 Head to one of our IMAX screen cinemas for an unforgettable movie experience!